 Most expectant mothers will encounter some change to the way their brain desires and reacts to certain foods.
 Researchers estimate as many as 90 percent of pregnant women experience cravings.

-Talk to any woman who’s had a baby, she’ll more than likely tell you an almost unbelievable story about a weird pregnancy craving that can’t be real.
+Talk to any woman who’s had a baby and she’ll more than likely tell you an almost unbelievable story about a weird pregnancy craving that can’t be real.

-Combinations like sweet and salty, or sour and spicy can invade a previously logical thinking woman’s brain faster than you can say “peanut butter on pizza”.
-Have you ever dreamt of Fig Newton cookies?
-Gone to three stores to find them and then cried in the car on the way home because you were so overjoyed?
+Combinations like sweet and salty, or sour and spicy can invade a previously logical thinking woman’s brain faster than you can say “peanut butter on pizza.”
+Have you ever dreamt of Fig Newton cookies, then gone to three stores to find them and then cried in the car on the way home because you were so overjoyed?
 I definitely have.
 I’ve also gulped down a glass of orange juice every morning for nine months and went into full panic mode when the urge for buffalo chicken wings struck in the wee hours of the morning.

 My sister-in-law couldn’t live without cinnamon-raisin toast and Cheese Whiz.
 It was one of the first signs that tipped her off to her pregnancy.
 Curious cravings can be a big indicator that it’s time to take a test.
 Heightened senses in general are a sign.
 I remember lying in bed and I could smell the water coming out of my humidifier.
 It was the purest smelling mist that I had never previously taken notice of.
 Unknowingly, I was in the early weeks of pregnancy.
 Another mama couldn’t resist the urge to curl up in bed with a box of fruit snacks.
 She quickly developed a ‘box a day habit’ and nothing was going to slow her down.